darklight-labs/Laminar/README.md

 ## The Problem

 Zcash organizations manage disbursements with spreadsheets and manual copy-paste into mobile wallets.
 A 50-person payroll takes hours.
 Keys touch hot machines.
 No audit trail exists.
+Existing tools cannot be driven by AI agents.

 ## The Solution